Supporting collaboration

 How to apply

-• Full National Industry PhD applications due: 4th March 2024
+- Full National Industry PhD applications due: 3rd March 2025

-• Application outcomes provided by Department: TBC
+- Application outcomes provided by Department: May/June 2025

 Step 1: To seek support and approval for your project please complete (with required signatures and attachments) the National Industry PhD Program EOI form and submit it to PhDPartnerships@griffith.edu.au.